 Parameter Description Received Errors The number of inbound packets that contained errors preventing them from being deliverable to a higher-layer protocol.
-Transmitted Errors The number of outbound packets that could not be transmitted because of errors.
-Received Unicast Packets The number of subnetwork-unicast packets delivered to a higher-layer protocol.
-Transmitted Unicast Packets The total number of packets that higher-level protocols requested be transmitted to a subnetwork-unicast address, including those that were discarded or not sent.
-Received Discarded Packets The number of inbound packets which were chosen to be discarded even though no errors had been detected to prevent their being deliverable to a higher-layer protocol.
-One possible reason for discarding such a packet could be to free up buffer space.
+Received Unicast Packets The number of subnetwork-unicast packets delivered to a higher-layer protocol. $ \\$ Transmitted Unicast Packets The total number of packets that higher-level protocols requested be transmitted to a subnetwork-unicast address, including those that were discarded or not sent.
 Transmitted Discarded Packets The number of outbound packets which were chosen to be discarded even though no errors had been detected to prevent their being transmitted.
 One possible reason for discarding such a packet could be to free up buffer space.
 Received Multicast Packets The number of packets, delivered by this sub-layer to a higher (sub-)layer, which were addressed to a multicast address at this sub-layer.
 Transmitted Multicast Packets The total number of packets that higher-level protocols requested be transmitted, and which were addressed to a multicast address at this sub-layer, including those that were discarded or not sent.
 Received Broadcast Packets The number of packets, delivered by this sub-layer to a higher (sub-)layer, which were addressed to a broadcast address at this sub-layer.
 Transmitted Broadcast Packets The total number of packets that higher-level protocols requested be transmitted, and which were addressed to a broadcast address at this sub-layer, including those that were discarded or not sent.
-Received Unknown Packets The number of packets received via the interface which were discarded because of an unknown or unsupported protocol.
 Etherlike Statistics Single Collision Frames The number of successfully transmitted frames for which transmission is inhibited by exactly one collision.
 Multiple Collision Frames A count of successfully transmitted frames for which transmission is inhibited by more than one collision.
 Late Collisions The number of times that a collision is detected later than 512 bit-times into the transmission of a packet.
 Excessive Collisions A count of frames for which transmission on a particular interface fails due to excessive collisions.
 This counter does not increment when the interface is operating in full-duplex mode.
 Deferred Transmissions A count of frames for which the first transmission attempt on a particular interface is delayed because the medium was busy.
 Frames Too Long A count of frames received on a particular interface that exceed the maximum permitted frame size.
-Alignment Errors The number of alignment errors (missynchronized data packets).
 FCS Errors A count of frames received on a particular interface that are an integral number of octets in length but do not pass the FCS check.
 This count does not include frames received with frame-too-long or frame-too-short error.
+Internal MAC Receive Errors A count of frames for which reception on a particular interface fails due to an internal MAC sublayer receive error.
+Pause Frames Input A count of the pause frames received by the port.
+Pause frames are sent by a receiver, when the sender of the frames, sends more than the receiver device can manage.
+Pause Frames Output A count of the pause frames sent by the port.
+Pause frames are sent by a receiver, when the sender of the frames, sends more than the receiver device can manage.